 Step 4: Adjust the size of the caption/subtitle by clicking on either the left or right side and dragging left or right so you get all the audio for that subtitle.
 This is what creates the right timing that will be in the timestamps of the caption file.

-Step 5: Type in or paste the text for that section of the audio.
-Since most of our content is scripted, we just copy/paste from our script.
+Step 5: Type in or paste the text for that audio section.
+Since most of our content is scripted, we copy/paste from our script.
 You can even use the play icon on the subtitle box to repeat that subtitle audio over and over if you’re typing it in as you’re listening.
 The right and left buttons let you skip to the next or previous caption box.

 Option a: Use these tools to split the current caption, merge it with the next, and other options to adjust it.

-Option b: These are the lines that show you where each subtitle is.
-Camtasia will put a whole bunch in for you based on the audio so start with those and adjust as needed.
+Option b: These lines show you where each subtitle is.
+Camtasia will put a whole bunch in for you based on the audio, so start with those and adjust them as needed.

 Keep working through each subtitle and use the arrows to jump from one to another until you finish quickly.
-Camtasia allows you to publish a file with the video and subtitle in the player but that’s not a good way to do videos.
-It’s always best to host them on a dedicated video hosting platform like Vimeo or YouTube.
+Camtasia allows you to publish a file with the video and subtitles in the player, but that’s not a good way to do videos.
+Hosting them on a dedicated video hosting platform like Vimeo or YouTube is always best.

 That means you should export a standalone video file (mp4) and then export the subtitle/caption file separately.
 That’s what’s up next!